 Benedict was appointed Chief Executive of the Ramblers in December 2011.
 He was previously Director of the World Development Movement and has held senior management positions in Amnesty International and Greenpeace International.
 Benedict has more than 20 years’ experience in the charity sector, and has worked as a consultant on strategic programmes with high profile charities including ActionAid, Friends of the Earth, and UNICEF UK.
 Benedict was raised in Lancashire but now lives on the Surrey-Kent border.
 His favourite walks are on the High Weald and the Ribble Valley.

-Simon joined the senior management team in 2010 and became Director of Walking Programmes and Promotion in 2012.
-He oversees the Ramblers work to promote walking, which includes support for Ramblers walk leaders and Walking for Health in England.
+Simon joined the Ramblers in 2008 and the senior management team in 2010.
+He oversees the Ramblers work to promote walking, which includes support for Ramblers volunteers and Walking for Health in England.
 Before joining the Ramblers in 2008, Simon worked for Living Streets and prior to that was a local co-ordinator for Walking for Health.
 Favourite places to walk include Dartmoor near where he was raised, the Chilterns where he now calls home, and the Lake District where he also fell races.
 Having never owned a car, Simon also makes a habit of walking short trips whenever possible.

-Nicky joined the Ramblers as Director of Policy and Campaigns in September 2011.
+Nicky joined the Ramblers in September 2011.
 For the previous 12 years she worked at the NSPCC leading the campaigns team.
 She has also held campaign and policy positions at Age Concern, RNID, Scope and Action with Communities in Rural England (ACRE).
 Nicky is committed to working with staff and volunteers to develop campaigns which preserve and increase access for walking.
 Nicky grew up in Somerset and her favourite walks are in the South West as near to water as possible as she likes to incorporate walking with a swim when she can.